Surveillance (2008 film): Plot

 Meanwhile, Hallaway and Anderson are trying to figure everything out when bodies are discovered in a motel nearby.
-Anderson takes Wright and Degrasso to the scene, leaving Hallaway with Bobbi, Billings, Bennett, and Stephanie, who whispers something in Hallaway's ear after Anderson leaves.
+Anderson takes Wright and Degrasso to the scene, leaving Hallaway with Bobbi, Billings, Bennett and Stephanie, who whispers something in Hallaway's ear after Anderson leaves.
 Hallaway talks with the three others, while Degrasso discovers nude pictures of Anderson and Hallaway.
 Looking through them in Anderson's backseat, Degrasso is shocked to see the agents with the body of a dead woman.
 While he is looking through the photos, Anderson has been closely watching his facial expressions in the rearview mirror.
-She quickly makes the connection that he has spotted her and Halloway and knows he is beginning to suspect the two are not FBI agents, but are actually the serial killers.
+She quickly makes the connection that he has spotted her and Halloway and knows he is beginning to suspect the two are not FBI agents but are actually the serial killers.
 Before he can react, Anderson shoots both Degrasso and Wright dead, then dumps both bodies by the roadside.
 Hallaway's behavior, meanwhile, is becoming increasingly bizarre and violent.
-He gradually reveals he was at the bloodbath earlier, and he also states that he and Anderson are indeed the killers.
-Hallaway kills Billings, and when Anderson returns, Bennett is also murdered.
+He gradually reveals he was at the bloodbath earlier and he also states that he and Anderson are indeed the killers.
+Hallaway kills Billings and when Anderson returns, Bennett is also murdered.
 The agents turn their attention to Bobbi.
-She is murdered by Halloway via strangulation in a manner revealing that not only are the killers serial murderers, they are also sexual sadists.
+She is murdered by Halloway via strangulation in a manner revealing that not only are they serial murderers but also sexual sadists.

 A phone message left at the police station reveals the bodies at the motel are those of the missing woman and two real FBI Agents.
 As Anderson and Hallaway drive away, they see Stephanie standing out in a field by the side of the road.
-Hallaway relates to Anderson that the little girl was onto them all along so he let her go free.
+Hallaway relates to Anderson that Stephanie was onto them all along so he let her go free.
 Anderson tells Hallaway, "I think that's the most romantic thing in the whole world."
 Stephanie watches their vehicle disappear into the distance.